-“By working with the Foreign and Commonwealth Office, Abta members and local authorities in resort, we hope to help holidaymakers use their balconies sensibly and safely, as do millions of hotel guests around the world.”
+“By working with the Foreign, Commonwealth & Development Office, Abta members and local authorities in resort, we hope to help holidaymakers use their balconies sensibly and safely, as do millions of hotel guests around the world.”

 Some recent major incidents include a British holidaymaker jumping from one balcony to another (balconing) in Majorca, in July 2015, and consequently suffering from injuries to her arm and major bruising.
 And in September 2015, a Mum of 3 fell from a balcony and died in Majorca.

 Abta have produced a poster and leaflet which are both accessible online with tips on how to take care on balconies and use them safely and in the correct manner.
 These have also been sent to members of Abta to deliver to their suppliers abroad: